MrMicrowaveOven/CSSPractice/README.md

 ![alt text](design.png)

+You can check out where I'm at so far by clicking [here](https://mrmicrowaveoven.github.io/CSSPractice/)

 ## Fine Print

 The design is not quite to scale FWIW.
 You should attempt to achieve the following goals: